 In 2006, Senator DeFrancisco sponsored the Bill Leaf-Brandi Woods bill to increase penalties for certain vehicular crimes committed by those convicted of a Driving While Intoxicated charge.
 The Senator also shepherded the Craig J. Todeschini bill through the Senate to increase penalties for drivers who flee police officers.
 Both bills, which were signed into law in 2006, were named after Central New Yorkers who lost their lives.

 Also in 2006, Senator DeFrancisco led the charge to strengthen the enforcement of New York State's Freedom of Information Law.
 In 2004, Senator DeFrancisco introduced legislation that was one of the first Rockefeller Drug Law Reform bills introduced in the State Senate, and he worked to reach an agreement, which resulted in passage of the Rockefeller Drug Law Reform bill in December of 2004.

 Prior to joining the State Senate, Senator DeFrancisco served 11 years on the Syracuse Common Council, first as Councilor-at-Large and then as Council President.
 A community leader and education advocate, Senator DeFrancisco previously held the position of President of the Syracuse City School District Board of Education and Vice President of the Conference of Large City Boards of Education.
 His contributions to local organizations are numerous.
 Most notably, he served two terms as President of the Central New York Leukemia Society and was a member of the organization’s national board of trustees.
 He also was a charter member of the board of trustees and first President of the Central New York Combined Health Appeal.

-A lifetime resident of Syracuse, Senator DeFrancisco attended Christian Brothers Academy.
+A lifelong resident of Syracuse, Senator DeFrancisco attended Christian Brothers Academy.
 In 1968, he graduated cum laude with a Bachelor of Science degree from Syracuse University's College of Engineering.
 While a student at Syracuse University, Senator DeFrancisco was Captain of his varsity baseball team and President of the American Institute of Industrial Engineers.
 Moreover, he received the Eastern College Athletic Conference and Syracuse University Manley Scholar athlete awards his senior year.
 He was also a member of Sigma Phi Epsilon.